|

 being reasonable unless there’s some reason for an exception,

+more and more people will just look at the formula.
 The authors take pains to point out that they’re not suggesting

 something new of different from what we’re already doing in